mathewhuen/utilities/README.md

 ### utils_pytorch.py
 row_tile - simple function for tiling first dimension of a tensor (will update later for multidimensional tiling)

 row_dist - function for calculating a distance matrix for all pairs of rows of a tensor (somewhat inefficient)

+SDC - Depthwise Separable Convolution Module (MobileNetV2)

+IR - Inverted Residual Module (MobileNetV2)

+RBF - An RBF Module

+gaussian - A gaussian kernel for the above RBF module

+inverse_quadratic - An inverse quadratic kernel for the above RBF module

+linear - A linear kernel for the above RBF module